Indonesia West Sumatra Trip. Day 3: Bukittinggi

 The tomb of Buya Hamka

-After lunch, we heading back to the town and went for shopping at Pasar Atas.
-We soothed our throat with cendol, and get on the bites of several local delicacies.
-In the late evening, we roamed around the city before calling the day.
+After lunch, we headed back to the town and went shopping at Pasar Atas.
+We soothed our throats with cendol and got a bite of several local delicacies.
+In the late evening, we roamed around the city before calling it a day.

 On the way back to the town, we came across traditional wedding ceremony